 When you are ready to sell your house, you will want to talk to real estate agents to decide who you want to work with.
-Interview a few.
+Interview a few to understand how to sell a house with a realtor.
 Be sure your personalities align as you will be working together for a while.
 Be sure you can communicate openly and honestly with your agent.

 Check your last loan statement and understand how much is owed on the property.
 If you happen to have a 2nd mortgage, obtain that information.
 You will want an agent to provide you a “net” sheet and to give you an idea of how much you will clear on the house,

 📜 Prepare a List of Questions When Interviewing to Sell A House With A Realtor

 Be prepared to ask the agent questions about how they do business.
 What is their availability?
 When should you expect communication on showing or open house activity?
 Will the agent do open houses?
 How will they market the property?
 When can you expect feedback from the agent after other agents show the property?
 Will your house be placed on a local real estate agent tour for maximum exposure and feedback?
 Can you limit showings to your schedule?
 Do they have testimonials you can see?

 ❓ Will the Agent have Referrals for You?